eatstreet/jurl/README.md

 ```

 ### Preserving Cookies / Session
-After a request done, calling `newWithCookies()` will return a new `Jurl` instance with request cookies pre-filled, to preserve session.
+After a request is done, calling `newWithCookies()` will return a new `Jurl` instance with request cookies pre-filled, to preserve session.

 ## Notes
 - Only UTF-8 encoded character request and response bodies are supported.